Legal

 3. Why We Collect Your Data

-Our lawful basis for processing this data is legitimate interests — specifically, to respond to a direct request for a business quote or information that you have initiated by submitting the contact form.
+Our lawful basis for processing this data is the taking of steps prior to entering into a contract at your request — specifically, responding to a direct request for a business quote or information that you have initiated by submitting the contact form.

 4. How Long We Keep Your Data